Man: the Blazing Paradox

 - Tumen Jurgen

 The Men of Tizüb have always been the least numerous of all the peoples of Men.
 But after the Wars of Hate they have grown in numbers and power.
-They now rule large portions of the eastern continent, and the local Elves can't push them out.Among these peoples are four great groups.
+They now rule large portions of the eastern continent, and the local Elves can't push them out.There are four great groups of the Men of Tizüb.
 The first among them are the Tumen Jurgen, a race of short, sallow-skinned, narrow-eyed men who ride horses across the plains of Baantar.
 They have made themselves great enemies of the Yan.

-The Baiyurts are Men who have pale skin and are tall, but many of whom have narrow eyes like the Tumen Jurgen.
+The Baiyurts are pale and tall, but many have narrow eyes like the Tumen Jurgen.
 Many Wizards think that these men had mixed with the Corodwalt tribes in times long passed.
 They ride fierce horses across the northern plains of Uulsan Torall.

 The Horxmen are a poor and unpopulous people that live in the country of the Altaic Elves.
 They live on ice floats.
 They are tall but muscular, and they have narrow but colorful eyes.
 There are few peoples who are more hospitable.